 Marten brings fifteen years of design-industry experience, and holds a Degree in Graphic Design from the UK and a Masters in Design from Canada.
 He is also the founder of the trans-disciplinary design studio Beyond; a former president of the Vancouver Design Nerds; and a member of Vancouver’s Mayor’s Engaged City Task Force.
 Marten teaches design, civic engagement and facilitation at Emily Carr University, Simon Fraser University in Canada and the Arts University Bournemouth in the UK.
 In Vancouver, he’s known for creating temporary urban interventions and permanent installations such as a giant wooden nest for social interactions, hosting walking tours, and many other installations that foster sociability and creativity in public environments.

 Research and Middle East operations lead

-Houssam is a charismatic advocate for the use of urban planning as a tool to improve people’s lives.
-At Happy City and elsewhere, he leads collaborative urban experiments and urban systems innovation research.
-Houssam co-founded Transport For Cairo, where they pioneered crowd-sourced tools for mapping Cairo’s massive transportation network.
-Through his advocacy work with It’s More Than Buses, Houssam has led a coalition of businesses, universities, and community organizations to propose comprehensive transit reforms in Halifax.
+Houssam is Happy City’s project lead for urban experiments, research and master planning in Canada and the Middle East.
+His collaborative urban experiments and urban systems innovation research helps clients harness urban design to maximize urban health and happiness.
+They also revealed new ways to use neuroscience to inform public space design.
+Houssam co-founded Transport For Cairo, which pioneered crowd-sourced tools to map Cairo’s massive transportation network.
+Houssam is also a distinguished public speaker, representing Happy City and others in events and workshops in the Middle East and elsewhere.
 Houssam received his Masters Degree in City Planning and Regeneration from the University of Glasgow in Scotland.
 There, his prize-winning work won recognition from the Royal Town Planning Institute and the Scottish Head of Placemaking and Housing.

 Manager of Operations